rcalicdan/gemini-client/README.md

 $raw    = $response->raw();        // underlying ResponseInterface
 ```

-Pass an array of strings to embed multiple texts in a single request:
+Passing an array of strings embeds all texts as parts of a single request.
+This differs from `batchEmbed()`, which sends each text as its own independently configured sub-request.
+Prefer `batchEmbed()` when you need per-item task types or titles.

 ```php
 $response = await(